-- O) The location, names, and present widths of existing streets and highways, and existing and proposed easements, building lines, parks and other open spaces on or adjacent to the subdivision.
+- i) The site plan shall show identified wetland types, the layout of the buffer and the topography of the site.
+The extent of existing and proposed vegetation and the pre and post development topography shall be depicted on the plan. - ii) Description of the existing vegetation in the proposed buffer area. - iii) If a new buffer is proposed, a description of how the buffer will be developed. - iv) Description of provisions for maintenance of the buffer area including restrictions on earth moving and vegetation clearing. - v) List of deed restrictions and covenants to be included in deed to all affected properties or lots.
+A drawing with the buffer location and markers shall be attached to the deed. - vi) Plat with buffer location, marker locations, maintenance provisions, and a list of deed restrictions and/or covenants. - m) Contour lines at the interval specified by the Planning Board, showing elevations in relation to mean sea level. - n) The zoning district(s) in which the proposed subdivision is located and location of any zoning boundaries affecting the subdivision. - o) The location and size of existing and proposed sewers, water mains, culverts, and drainage ways on or adjacent to the property to be subdivided. - p) The location, names, and present widths of existing streets and highways, and existing and proposed easements, building lines, parks and other open spaces on or adjacent to the subdivision.
 The plan shall contain sufficient data to allow the location, bearing and length of every street line, lot line, and boundary line to be readily determined and be reproduced upon the ground.
-These lines shall be tied to reference points previously established. - p)g) In order to facilitate the addition of the subdivision into the town property records and geographic information system, the applicant shall submit subdivision plans in electronic formatin AutoCAD, GIS or other similar format (if available).
+These lines shall be tied to reference points previously established. - q) In order to facilitate the addition of the subdivision into the town property records and geographic information system, the applicant shall submit subdivision plans in electronic formatin AutoCAD, GIS or other similar format (if available).
 Survey grade GPS data (specifically pin locations, wetland boundaries, etc.) when available, should also be submitted; these data should be clearly attributed so a user knows what the points/lines are referring to.